dgrinberg/HL7-Snoop/README.md

 The tree structure shows both the field name, id and value from the HL7 file.

 This is a simple little tool that aides anyone using NHapi to parse HL7 files.

+See this [blog post]:http://ontheperiphery.veraida.com/content/hl7-snoop, for more details and some screen shots